© Crown copyright 2018

 For each of the 2 themes, you will need to agree to take all the actions set out in the core actions list and at least one from the activity list.

-You can use the self-assessment template to record your evidence, further actions and comments for consideration as you go through your self-assessment.
+Use the self-assessment template to record your evidence, further actions and comments for consideration as you go through your self-assessment.
 This will help you if you want to become a Disability Confident Leader and have your self-assessment validated.

 Theme 1 – getting the right people for your business: core actions